dbgarlisch/tcl-Param/README.md

 ### Custom Base Types

-You can add custom base types to the Param library.
+You can add a custom, user defined base types to the Param library.
 A base type uses a validator to implement the base type's behavior.
 The Param library auto loads all base type definition files found in the `basetypes` subdirectory that are named `NAME?-VTOR?.basetype.tcl`.
 Where `NAME` is the base type's name and `VTOR` is the